actix/actix/README.rst

 ``stdout``

-  A path to a file where `fectl` should redirect stdout.
+  A path to a file where `fectld` should redirect stdout.

   *Default*: do not redirect stdout